-We are delighted to introduce Altogether Autism’s newest member of the Consumer Reference Group.
+We are delighted to introduce Altogether Autism’s newest member of the Consumer Advisory Group.
 DANIEL SMITH is a hard-working father and partner.
 Altogether Autism researcher TEGAN ANDREWS talks with Daniel and his partner Rebecca to ﬁnd out more about him and his experience with autism.

 How would you describe yourself?